defiads/defiads/README.md

 ```

 ## First Use
-At first use biadnet will generate a key for its bitcoin wallet.
+At first use defiads will generate a key for its bitcoin wallet.
 The key format follows that of popular wallets and is
 compatible with TREZOR, Ledger etc.

 The human readable representation of the key are 24 words.
 You should write them down and keep off-line.
 The same
-words are stored encrypted in the biadnet.cfg file.
+words are stored encrypted in the defiads.cfg file.
 You set the encryption password at first use.
 Remember this as
 there is no other way to recover the words from the encrypted storage.

 ## RPC API